Minimax-Regret Sample Selection in Randomized Experiments: Case Study: A COVID-19 Vaccine Trial

 \subsection{Performance under Reported Incidence Rates}

-In addition to the worst-case performances, we also evaluate the performance of the minimax sample selections under the incidence rate reported in \citet{baden2021efficacy}.
-Again, we consider a data-generating distribution as stated in Theorem \ref{theorem:minimax} where $Y_{g,i}(0)$ and $Y_{g,i}(1)$ are generated i.i.d. from Gaussian distributions $N(b_g-\tau_g/2,s_{0,g}^2)$ and $N(b_g+\tau_g/2,s_{1,g}^2)$, respectively.
-We obtain $\tau_g$, $s_{0,g}$ and $s_{1,g}$ through the incidence rates in \citet{baden2021efficacy}.
-Table \ref{tab:covid_rate} gives a summary of the incidence rates of severe COVID-19 and severe solicited adverse reactions reported in \citet{baden2021efficacy}.
-Assuming that the potential outcomes are independent, a normal approximation yields the parameters given in Table \ref{tab:covid_param}.
+In addition to the worst-case performances, we also evaluate the performance of the minimax sample selections under the incidence rate reported in \citet{baden2021efficacy}, reproduced in Table \ref{tab:covid_rate}.
+We then use Gaussian approximation to obtain the distribution of the difference-in-means treatment effect estimator, resulting in parameters reported in Table \ref{tab:covid_param}.

 Table \ref{tab:covid} summarizes the sample allocations and their performances.
 Despite the approximated noise levels used for guiding the selections being largely misspecified, the selections we investigated still achieve decent performances.
 In particular, although the minimax selection may appear conservative, it tends to outperform the proportional selection in most cases in this non-adversarial real-data example.
-In Case 1 where the minority group exhibits a higher signal-to-noise ratio, the minimax selection that allocates more equally outperforms under separate decisions; When only a joint decision is allowed, the Egalitarian selection that allocates a large portion of the sample to the easier-to-learn group achieves a smaller regret.
-Nevertheless, in Case 2 where the optimal decisions for the groups differ, the Egalitarian selection that aims to minimize regret in the worst-off group performs considerably worse, and it appears to be less robust to model misspecification in the setting we consider.
+In Case 1 where the minority group exhibits a higher signal-to-noise ratio, the minimax selection that allocates more equally outperforms under separate decisions; when only a joint decision is allowed, the egalitarian and the Neyman selections that allocate a large portion of the sample to the easier-to-learn group achieve a smaller regret.
+Nevertheless, in Case 2 where the optimal decisions for the groups differ, the egalitarian selection that aims to minimize regret in the worst-off group performs considerably worse, and it appears to be less robust to model misspecification than the Neyman selection in the setting we consider.